hipe/tmx/zerk/doc/issues/050-CLI-table-notes.md

 what happens here vis-a-vis integers will be a challenge.. we know what we want but not necessarily how best to get there.
 (#table-coverpoint-E-2 we got there wickedly.)

+## ever-widening vs. reclaiming width :[#here.F]

+it's up for debate whether we want columns to be ever-widening across pages, or whether we want to allow columns to shrink back down to content (to "reclaim width") from page to page.

+"ever-widening" will generally look better at first, because there are less visible adjustments between pages generally. however if the table ever gets "too wide" it never shrinks back down.

+to restate the same from the opposite perspective, if we "reclaim width" then the transitions between pages will generally be choppier (because each page is rendered to fit only its content); however we don't have the problem of an ever-growing table.

+since we aren't sure which we want but we have good arguments on both sides (and we might even make this a configurable boolean in the design), we'll ..

+## egads - :[#here.1]

+in cases where we have summary fields (imagine fill fields) *and* headers, we want our headers to report their widths to the field surveys after that array has been expanded..

+(the rest is in an inline comment.)